jhalmu/laravel-website/README.md

 27.1.2023

-- This is for first commit.
-I'm learning Laravel and Vue.
+- This is for first commit as I'm learning PHP, Laravel and Vue.
+Well PHP again.
 - Today I have done as Bootcamp have told me to.
 This is Chirper thing with Intertia, Vue, Blade.
 - I call it Tsirp, so it sounds like it is little more my own.